MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/alternate-onelake.md

    kubectl apply -f "cloudIngestPVC.yaml"
    ```

-### Attach sub-volume to Edge Volume
+### Attach subvolume to Edge Volume

-You can use the following process to create a sub-volume using Extension Identity to connect to your OneLake LakeHouse.
+You can use the following process to create a subvolume using Extension Identity to connect to your OneLake LakeHouse.

 1. Get the name of your Edge Volume using the following command: